 Best productivity apps for the Chromebook

 Chromebook devices run the specific Chrome OS, a Linux-based operating system.
 The apps are focused more on performing via the Google Chrome browser.
-Which is why a lot of the data will be stored in the cloud.
+This is why a lot of the data will be stored in the cloud.
 And, why we choose the following productivity tools.

 Best productivity apps for Linux